 Built in 1943, by Gibbs Gas Engine Company of Jacksonville, Florida as the YT-179 (Lone Wolf) for the United States Navy.

-Her keel was laid down on the 5th June, 1942 and she was launched on September 21st, 1942.
-The tug was commissioned on April 6th, 1943, the tug was allocated to the 1st Naval District at Newport, Rhode Island.
+Her keel was laid down on the 5th June, 1942 and the tug was launched on September 21st, 1942.
+The tug was commissioned on April 6th, 1943, and allocated to the 1st Naval District at Newport, Rhode Island.
 On May 15th, 1944, she was redesignated as the YTB-179 (Lone Wolf).

 In 1948, the tug was disposed of as surplus and sold.
 Where she was renamed as the Toro.

 Later that year, she was acquired by New Haven Transport (Dalzell Towing and Transportation) of New York, New York.
 Where she was renamed as the Dalzelleader.